ROOTPWA-Maintainers/ROOTPWA/README.md

 ### Boost ###

 Part of the ROOTPWA code and of the external libraries relies on the Boost C++ template library which is available at <http://www.boost.org>.
-The following installation guide requires Version 1.56.0 or higher; it is recommended to use the latest Boost release.
-ROOTPWA itself can, however, still be compiled against older version of Boost down to version 1.50.0.
+ROOTPWA requires Version 1.63.0 or higher; it is recommended to use the latest Boost release.

 #### Getting Boost ####